 SHTF / Bug Out Backpacks

 Your bug out bag, no matter which kind you have, should be loaded to fit your physique.
-It is too easy to overload a bug out bag and regret it once you begin to carry it around.
-In case a real world event did occur, that time would be too late to discover that you are not capable of carrying your own supplies for long distances.
+It is too easy to overload a bug out bag and regrets it once you begin to carry it around.
+In case a real-world event did occur, that time would be too late to discover that you are not capable of carrying your own supplies for long distances.

 - Running and jogging with fully loaded BOB

 All too often, weapons such as primary rifles and secondary sidearms are only taken to the shooting range and not thoroughly trained with.
 Training with your weapons includes a variety of exercises, but most importantly long distances need to be covered while carrying your weapons of choice.
 Have you ever traveled two to three miles in rough terrain while shouldering a primary rifle, carrying a secondary sidearm on your hip and a shotgun on your back?
 Without the proper exercise and physical training, any individual would have a hard time doing this, let alone carrying survival gear simultaneously.

 Always carry your weaponry when training with any other survival gear.
 This is the best way to hone this skill while honing in on others.
 Include rough terrain such as hills and brush while on hikes training.
 As well as be sure to continuously involve yourself in tactical training drills in both the urban environment and the outdoors.
 Much like dedicating yourself and your body to the gym so too must you dedicate your body to survival skills.
 Include exercise like:

 - Climbing urban environments such as walls and fences

 - Crawling and lying prone for extended periods of time